Heading

 Slack’s short professional bio states its goal at the start before going into detail about what the tool can do for customers.

-shopify company bio example
+Shopify company bio example

 Similarly, Shopify overtly states its mission as part of its wider company bio.

-bombas company bio example
+Bombas ecommerce company bio example

 Bombas is a great example of an e-commerce brand that is personable in its company bio.
 They clearly explain what their mission is and why their products fit that mission.

-haus company bio example
+Haus company bio example

 Drinks brand Haus uses short paragraphs to outline its reasoning for starting the business in its company bio.
 The first sentence tells a story and keeps readers engaged.